lilvina/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.
+- In RDBMS, data is stored in a tabular format grouped into rows and columns.
+Collection of rows are seen as a table and each row represent a single record in the table and is made up of one or more columns.
+- SQL is used to manage databases and the data within them.
 1. Why do tables need a `primary key`?
+- we need primary keys to identify each record in the table
 1. What is the name given to a table column that references the primary key on another table.
 1. What do we need in order to have a _many to many_ relationship between two tables.
+- In the database, you can have an order that has many products and the same product can have many orders.

 ## Project Set Up